BusProject/SalsaPress/readme.txt

 1. Look at your URL
 1. Clear off any of the crap at the beginning (http, hq-, etc) and the anything after the .org or .com.
 There you have it.

+= It's not working but it's telling me I'm authenticated =

+Older Salsa accounts should just work - newer account may need salsa to activate their API credentials or something.
+They should do this for free if you contact [support@salsalabs.com](mailto:support@salsalabs.com) and request it.

+When you contact Salsa support you should mention that it's pretty messed up that the /api/authenticate.sjs endpoint returns "success" for customers that aren't allowed to use the rest of the API and that an error message on that endpoint - or heck even just a normal authentication failure - would be so much better.

 == Screenshots ==

 1. Authenticating Salsa